-Most information about his life comes from the book "Vita Columbae" ("The Life of Columba") written by Adomnán, the ninth Abbot of Iona (died 704.)
+Most information about his life comes from the book “Vita Columbae” (“The Life of Columba”) written long after he lived by Adomnán, the ninth Abbot of Iona (died 704.)

 In 560, while still a young man, he had been involved in trying to making an unauthorized copy of a Psalter that Saint Finnian had.
 Several monks were killed in the altercation that ultimately followed, the Battle of Cúl Dreimhne in 561.
 Consequently the Irish King had Diarmaid exiled to Scotland.

 After a few months in Scotland, he got permission from a west Scotland kingdom called Dál Riata to establish his Iona monastery.
 Twelve followers joined him.
 In return for the permission, Columba gave the Scots education for their sons, and diplomatic services.
 From the island he brought Christianity to the heathen Scots.